-The winery is located in the municipality of Bolzano (Bolzano) in the Italian wine-growing area South-Tirol
+The estate is located in the municipality of Bozen (Bolzano) in the Italian wine sector South-Tirol

 (Region Trentino-Alto Adige

 ).
 The traditional family is one of the oldest in South Tyrol and has been associated with viticulture for many generations.
-This is also evidenced by the surname derived from the porphyry, the red rock of the mountains around Bolzano.
-The current operation was founded in 1956 by Hans Rottensteiner and is now run jointly by son Toni and grandson Hannes.
+This is also borne out by the family name, which is derived from porphyry, the red colored rocks of the mountains around Bolzano.
+Today's company was founded by Hans Rottensteiner in 1956 and is now run jointly by son Toni and grandson Hannes.

 The vineyards cover 90 hectares of vineyards.
-They are planted with the white varieties Pinot Blanc, Muller-Thurgau, Chardonnay, Gewürztraminer, Pinot Grigio, Gold Muskateller, Silvaner and Sauvignon Blanc, as well as with the red varieties Lagrein, Schiava Gentile (Vernatsch), Cabernet and Pinot Noir.
-The wines will be Terroir
+They are planted with the white varieties Weißburgunder, Müller-Thurgau, Chardonnay, Gewürztraminer, Pinot Grigio, Goldmuskateller, Silvaner and Sauvignon Blanc, as well as with the red varieties Lagrein, Schiava Gentile (Vernatsch), Cabernet and Blauburgunder.
+The wines will Terroir

 and typical of the variety